janosgyerik/writing-markdown-well/README.md

 Some of the suggested techniques will be more tedious to write than some alternatives.
 This is not unexpected, because the goal is to optimize for reading, not for writing.
-This goal is based on the assumption that documentation is read far more than it is written.
+This goal is based on the expectation that documentation is read far more than it is written.
+(Without that expectation there's probably no point writing it.)

 Why care about the plain text form anyway?
 ------------------------------------------